nerai/CMenu/README.md

 	menu.Add ("exit", s => MenuResult.Quit);

-To create a command with help text, simply add it.
+To create a command with help text, simply add it during definition or later.

 	menu.Add ("time",
 		s => Console.WriteLine (DateTime.UtcNow),
 		"Writes the current time (UTC).");
+	menu["time"].HelpText += " (UTC).";

 	$ time
 	2015.10.01 17:54:38
+	$ help time
+	Writes the current time (UTC).

-## Integrated help and command abbreviations
+## Command abbreviations and integrated help

 CMenu keeps an index of all available commands and lists them upon user request via typing "help".
 Moreover, it also automatically assigns abbreviations to all commands (if useful) and keeps them up-to-date when you later add new commands with similar keywords.